 2 – What is included in the supporter fee of € 500?

-- Breakfast and diner together with the participants, starting with diner at he 11th of June and ending with breakfast at the 16th of June)
+- Breakfast and diner together with the participants, starting with diner at he 9th of June and ending with dinner at the 14th of June)

 - Tourist taxes